divar-ir/go-boilerplate/EMERGENCY.md

 # Emergency todo list

+`Here we should explain how to detect problem when a failure happen`

 Do you think queue-reader may have a problem? here's what you should do.

 - Keep calm